 Imagine yourself as a sixteen-year-old girl coming from a small village on the outskirts of Warsaw to the big metropolis.
 You overflow with hope for a bright future.
-You are ambitious and determined to make the best out of the young, budding life.
+You are ambitious and determined to make the best out of your young, budding life.
 The change in living conditions is enormous, but you can handle it.
 In this big city, the way of dressing is different, but that’s easy to learn.
 You meet new people, but you are eloquent and have youth on your side.
 Through the family connections, you get a job.
 The owner sees your performance and appreciates it with the advance in your position.

 But you know that you need education.
-The school in your little village provided you with just a basic knowledge.
+The school in your little village provided you with just basic knowledge.
 Painfully basic.
 You know you need more and nothing will stop you from achieving this dreamed goal.
 During this transition, you lost a couple of years, but you know this can be overcome.

 You are young and pay more attention to the social life than to the political nightmare brewing.
 You cannot sense it and, even if you did, you can do nothing about it.